U.S. Government Bonds Strengthen Ahead of France Vote

 A late surge in support for left-wing candidate Jean-Luc Melenchon, who also runs an anti-Europe platform, further complicates the outcome.

-The biggest risk for investors, say traders, is that both Mr. Melenchon and Ms. Le Pen outrace mainstream candidates and enter into the second round.
+The biggest risk for investors, traders said, is that Mr. Melenchon and Ms. Le Pen enter the second round.

 "If there is any upset, we would have an ugly Monday," said Marc Bushallow, managing director of fixed income at Manning & Napier.
 "There would be flight to safety at least in the short term."

-Demand for haven bonds is likely to retreat if Mr. Macron, the centrist, prevails in the first round.
+Demand for haven bonds would likely retreat if Mr. Macron, a centrist, prevails in the first round.

-Andy Chorlton, head of U.S. multisector fixed income at Schroders, said it is "imprudent" to place big bets in financial markets either way ahead of Sunday's race.
+Andy Chorlton, head of U.S. multisector fixed income at Schroders, said it is "imprudent" to place big bets in financial markets either way ahead of Sunday's voting.

 U.S. government bond yields have sunk over the past weeks after a recent rise.
 The 10-year yield traded above 2.6% in mid-March.

-The shift has been driven by a confluence of factors including geopolitical tensions over North Korea and Syria; political risks in Europe; a number of disappointing economic releases this month raising questions about the momentum in U.S. economic growth.
+The shift has been driven by a confluence of factors including geopolitical tensions over North Korea and Syria as well as political risks in Europe, and a number of disappointing economic releases this month that raised questions about the momentum in U.S. economic growth.

-Bets on higher bond yields, or shorts, have been retreating over the past weeks.
+Bets on higher bond yields, or shorts, have been diminishing over the past weeks.
 Investors unwinding these bets return to the bond market as buyers, driving yields lower.
-It is known as short covering on Wall Street.

-Some investors say bond yields are likely to rise in the longer term, driven by the improving backdrop of global economic growth and the eventual rollout of fiscal stimulus in the U.S.

 Write to Min Zeng at min.zeng@wsj.com